NY Times Blur Test

 The Blur Test: NY Times

-The Blur Test is an old art school technique used to reveal a design’s focal point and visual hierarchy.
-I recommend using it during the design process to mimic the way a user initially views the elements in your design.
+The Blur Test is an old art school technique for revealing a design’s focal point and visual hierarchy.
+I recommend using it during the design process to mimic how a user initially views the elements in your design.

 Initial Glance